GorillaStack/splitstack-postsapi/README.md

 ## Writing code

+NodeJS 8.10 is used, so its possible to use async/await along with destructuring and other fancy ES6 features.

-We've used the `serverless-webpack` plugin to package code before deploying it.
-This allows us to store our node modules in the root directory, and only the ones we require will be deployed by the child stacks.
+We've used the [serverless-webpack](https://github.com/serverless-heaven/serverless-webpack) plugin to package code before deploying it.
+This permits us to store our node modules in the root directory and not require a package.json per child-stack.
+An additional benefit is that only the node modules we require in the code will be deployed by the child stacks (no dev dependencies are deployed unless they are require'd through the lambda entry points!).

 We've also configured it externalise the node modules so they don't get included in the webpack bundle, but instead are copied 'as is'.
 It also excludes the aws-sdk module, which is added automatically by AWS Lambda.

+A side effect of this too is that it is possible to use babel with the plugin to bring in experimental features or newer JavaScript syntax.
+See the [serverless webpack website](https://github.com/serverless-heaven/serverless-webpack) for more details.